The School Chapel, St Aloysius' College

 in the Gilbert and Sullivan operas, “decisive milestones in [their]

 lives”.
-“I love my school deeply,” Martin said, “and it will always be
+“I love my school deeply,” Martin said, “and

 an intrinsic part of my life.
 I hope this will be the same for you boys